 Autumn Peltier, a teenage activist from Wiikwemkoong First Nation on Manitoulin Island has been fighting to protect water in Canada’s Indigenous communities for years.
 Stella Bowles, a teenager from Nova Scotia who protested against sending raw sewage directly into the local waterway and lead to the clean up of the LaHave River.
 And there are thousands of other youths who are using activism and collaboration through social media to bring about change on the environmental issue they are working on.

-Space Technologies for Climate Action: Using GIS and Carbon Emissions data
+Space Technologies for Climate Action: Using Satellite Imagery, GIS and Carbon Emissions data

 There is a role for everyone and all skills are needed to tackle climate change.
 We need science, media, economics, arts, and music to come up with solutions for a cleaner and greener world.
 From green technologies to space technologies, science has a big role to play in climate change monitoring and action.

-We have been using space technologies, including data from Orbiting Carbon Observatory-2 (OCO) and GIS data from Google Maps to monitor tree cover and carbon absorption in Toronto.
+We have been using space technologies, including data from Orbiting Carbon Observatory-2 (OCO), satellite imagery from NASA and Google Maps to monitor tree cover and carbon absorption in Toronto.

 “Fix the Six” Space-Climate Project